 This is based on the true story of an allegedly haunted house in Amityville, NY.
 In 1974, Ronnie DeFeo murdered his parents and four siblings as they slept.

 A year later, a family named the Lutzes bought the house.
 They left 28 days later after seeing glowing red eyes, experiencing sudden levitation, and seeing objects suddenly move.
 Mr. Lutz kept waking up at 3:15AM—the exact time the murders happened in 1974.

-After decades of silence, Ronnie Lutz—who was in his teens when the family lived there—came forth with a documentary called My Amityville Horror and insisted it had all happened: “I was possessed by a spirit I couldn’t get rid of on my own.
+After decades of silence, Daniel Lutz—who was in his teens when the family lived there—came forth with a documentary called My Amityville Horror and insisted it had all happened: “I was possessed by a spirit I couldn’t get rid of on my own.
 I just wanted somebody to believe me.
 It has been in my dreams my whole life.”

 This movie depicts an atrocious true story of child abuse and murder.
 Here is the real backstory explained:

 The murder of Sylvia Likens was a child murder which occurred in Indianapolis, Indiana in October 1965.
 Likens, aged 16, was held captive and subjected to increasing levels of child abuse and torture—committed over a period of almost three months—by her caregiver, Gertrude Baniszewski, many of Baniszewski’s children, and several other neighborhood children, before ultimately succumbing to her injuries on October 26.
 The torture and murder of Sylvia Likens is widely regarded by Indiana citizens as the worst crime ever committed in their state and has been described by a senior investigator in the Indianapolis Police Department as the “most sadistic” case he had ever investigated in the 35 years he served with the Indianapolis police.’